-Remember: Benadryl is the brand name and not the name of the drug which produces the effects.
+You should also keep in mind that “Benadryl” is the brand name and not the name of the drug which produces the effects.
 Make sure the formulation you’re using only contains active ingredients which are safe for dogs such as diphenhydramine or cetirizine.
-In some countries outside of the States, diphenhydramine is no longer used in Benadryl products.
-For example, in the UK most Benadryl allergy products contain cetirizine instead.
-To see which active ingredients a product is using you should read the packaging, the main ingredients are usually displayed clearly on both the front and back of the box.
+You can find which active ingredienst are contained within a product by checking the front and back of the box.

 Many people stand by the ability of natural remedies to soothe their dog’s symptoms.
-Benadryl can be safe when used correctly, but it does have some risks, complications and adverse effects, while the following natural alternatives offer a much safer solution.
+Though Benadryl can be safe when used correctly and on suitable dogs, it does have some risks, complications and adverse effects which can be avoided by using the following natural alternatives:

 Anxietrex – A completely safe remedy for anxiety in dogs.
 Free from side effects and suitable for dogs of all ages.

 Derma-Ionx – With zero side effects, Derma-Ionx treats skin irritation (including allergic conditions) and itching in dogs of any age.

 The usual dosage of Benadryl for dogs is 1 mg/lb every 8 to 12 hours (two to three times daily).
 This suggested dose is for formulations containing diphenhydramine as the only the active ingredient.
 In certain situations (e.g. following a snake bite) 2 mg/lb per dose may be given instead.
 When used for allergies, it is best if the medicine is given before exposure to the allergen.